luprader/BscThesis_Biology_uibk/R/notebook.md

 The Gbif data for *Harmonia axyridis* was downloaded from the website, Copernicus land cover classification layers for 1992-2020 as well.
 The CHELSA bioclim layers were downloaded with wget.
 At first, all Gbif occurrences were checked for NA values in coordinates, year and coordinate uncertainty.
-Afterwards, they were cleaned using all default tests for the function 'clean_coordinates' from 'CoordinateCleaner'.
+Afterwards, they were cleaned using all default tests for the function `clean_coordinates` from `CoordinateCleaner`.
 The land cover layers were aggregated to match the resolution of the climate data, so a 3x3 cell area of the original layer was aggregated to one larger cell, matching the resolution of the CHELSA bioclim layers.
 The new value was the mode of the 9 grid cells.
 The global layer was cropped to two spatial extents.